Skip to main content

 The build_quote_context_with_info function handles two important details:

-• participant is set to the sender JID for normal chats, or the newsletter JID for newsletter quotes
+• participant is set to the sender JID for normal chats, or the newsletter JID for newsletter quotes.

 Setting context on media messages